-- The policy recommendations of the third replenishment20 requested "the GEF Secretariat to work with the Council to establish a system for allocating scarce GEF resources within and among focal areas with a view towards maximizing the impact of these resources on global environmental improvements and promoting sound environmental policies and practices worldwide".
+- 60. The policy recommendations of the third replenishment requested "the GEF Secretariat to work with the Council to establish a system for allocating scarce GEF resources within and among focal areas with a view towards maximizing the impact of these resources on global environmental improvements and promoting sound environmental policies and practices worldwide".
 Furthermore, "the system should establish a framework for allocation to global environmental priorities and to countries based on performance.
 Such a system would provide for varied levels and types of support to countries based on transparent assessments of those elements of country capacity, policies and practices most applicable to successful implementation of GEF projects.
 This system would ensure that all member countries could be informed as to how allocation decisions are made." - 61.
 The GEF Council endorsed these recommendations in October 2002 and discussed the development of such a system at its meetings from May 2003 to June 2005.
-In November 2003, the Council established principles for developing the RAF, deciding that "the Secretariat should consider the principles of simplicity, transparency, pragmatism, cost-effectiveness, comprehensiveness, country-drivenness and equal opportunity for all recipient countries to have access to GEF resources.21 After extensive negotiations, in September 2005, at a special meeting of the GEF Council, the Resource Allocation Framework was adopted, as a new system for allocating financial resources to recipient countries for biodiversity and climate change focal areas.
-These are historically the focal areas with the largest financial allocations. - The Council decided22 that based "on policy recommendations of the third 62. replenishment, and in particular the recommendation that the GEF should establish a framework for allocation of resources to global environmental priorities and to countries based on performance", and consistent "with the Instrument for the Establishment of the Restructured GEF and the global environmental conventions for which the GEF serves as a financial mechanism", and based on "assessments of country potential to generate global environmental benefits consistent with the Convention on Biological Diversity and the UN Framework Convention on Climate Change", recognizing "the need for a transparent, equitable and inclusive system for the allocation of resources within the GEF", as well as "that success in meeting the objectives of the GEF is based on good governance related to environmental sustainability within each country and at the international level", "to implement, for the GEF-4 replenishment, a resource allocation framework based on an index of a country's potential to generate global environmental benefits in the biodiversity and climate change focal areas and an index of performance". - 63.
-The policy recommendations also stated that "Taking into account (i) the findings of the mid-term review, (ii) the progress of developing indicators for the other focal areas, and (c) subsequent decisions by the Council, the Secretariat will implement a GEF-
+In November 2003, the Council established principles for developing the RAF, deciding that "the Secretariat should consider the principles of simplicity, transparency, pragmatism, cost-effectiveness, comprehensiveness, country-drivenness and equal opportunity for all recipient countries to have access to GEF resources.
+After extensive negotiations, in September 2005, at a special meeting of the GEF Council, the Resource Allocation Framework was adopted, as a new system for allocating financial resources to recipient countries for biodiversity and climate change focal areas.
+These are historically the focal areas with the largest financial allocations. - 62.
+The Council decided that based "on policy recommendations of the third replenishment, and in particular the recommendation that the GEF should establish a framework for allocation of resources to global environmental priorities and to countries based on performance", and consistent "with the Instrument for the Establishment of the Restructured GEF and the global environmental conventions for which the GEF serves as a financial mechanism", and based on "assessments of country potential to generate global environmental benefits consistent with the Convention on Biological Diversity and the UN Framework Convention on Climate Change", recognizing "the need for a transparent, equitable and inclusive system for the allocation of resources within the GEF", as well as "that success in meeting the objectives of the GEF is based on good governance related to environmental sustainability within each country and at the international level", "to implement, for the GEF-4 replenishment, a resource allocation framework based on an index of a country's potential to generate global environmental benefits in the biodiversity and climate change focal areas and an index of performance". - 63.
+In September 2005, the Council "confirms the decision [...] that the Secretariat should work to develop a GEF-wide RAF based on global environmental priorities and